Scodellz/ProgettoArchitetture-1819/README.md

 # how to get the key files :
 linux :

-        0. download the KeyGenerartor.jar
+        0.download the KeyGenerartor.jar

-        1. open the terminal                                     (in the current directory!)
+        1.open the terminal                                     (in the current directory!)

-        2. write the follow command: java -jar KeyGenerartor.jar (you can use tab for autocomplete)
+        2.write the follow command: java -jar KeyGenerartor.jar (you can use tab for autocomplete)

 ___